playframework/playframework/documentation/manual/detailledTopics/production/ProductionConfiguration.md

 You can provide both HTTP port and address.
 The default is to listen on port `9000` at the `0.0.0.0` address (all addresses).

 ```
-$ /path/to/bin/start -Dhttp.port=1234 -Dhttp.address=127.0.0.1
+$ /path/to/bin/<project-name> -Dhttp.port=1234 -Dhttp.address=127.0.0.1
 ```

-> Note that these configuration are only provided for the default embeded Netty server.
+> Note that these configuration are only provided for the default embedded Netty server.

 ## Specifying additional JVM arguments

 You can specify any JVM arguments to the `start` script.
 Otherwise the default JVM settings will be used:

 ```
-$ /path/to/bin/start -J-Xms128M -J-Xmx512m -J-server
+$ /path/to/bin/<project-name> -J-Xms128M -J-Xmx512m -J-server
 ```

 As a convenience you can also set memory min, max, permgen and the reserved code cache size in one go:

 ```
-$ /path/to/bin/start -mem 512 -J-server
+$ /path/to/bin/<project-name> -mem 512 -J-server
 ```

 ## Specifying alternative configuration file